An introduction to the categorical p-adic Langlands program: Some known cases of categorical p -adic Langlands

+Furthermore, within our conjectural framework, we claim that $\pi_{\rhobar}$ can be characterised among all irreducible representations ~$\pi$ of $\GL_2(\Q_{p^2})$ by the following property: it is the unique irreducible~$\pi$ for which the support of $H^0(\fA(\pi))$ contains~$x$.
 Indeed, suppose that $\pi$ is irreducible and that the support of $H^0(\fA(\pi))$ contains~$x$.
 Since~$\pi$ and~$\pi_{\rhobar}=\fB(\delta_x)$ are irreducible, it is enough to show that By adjunction, this is equivalent to showing that To see that this holds, we consider the canonical morphism and note that $\tau^{\ge 0}\fA(\pi)$ is coherent (by Remark~\ref{rem: compact objects and fg representations}), and thus admits a morphism to~$\delta_x$ by the assumptions that the support of $H^0(\fA(\pi))$ contains~$x$ (here we use that $\fA(\pi)$ is contained in the even part of $\Ind\Coh(\cX)$, see Section~\ref{subsec: semiorthogonal Qp2}).

 Note that since the supersingular representation~$\pi_{\rhobar}$ admits a surjection from a representation $\cInd_{KZ}^G\sigma$ (where~$\sigma$ is some Serre weight), the coherent sheaf $\tau^{\ge 0}\fA(\pi)$ admits a surjection from a line bundle.
 In particular in case~(5) we see that $H^0(\fA(\pi))$ should equal~$\delta_x$. \end{rem}